ToDRE: Effective Visual Token Pruning via Token Diversity and Task Relevance: Visual Token Pruning with Token Diversity and Task Relevance

-Building on the preliminary analysis (\Cref{sec:pre}), we introduce ToDRE, a two-stage, training-free, and plug-and-play visual token compression framework (see \Cref{fig:framework}).
-ToDRE utilizes a similarity-guided greedy search in the LLM's embedding space to select a maximally diverse subset of visual tokens, followed by an adaptive task-relevance-based pruning mechanism within the LLM's decoder.
-Next, we elaborate each stage in detail.
+Building on the preliminary analysis, we introduce ToDRE, a two-stage, training-free, and plug-and-play visual token compression framework (see \Cref{fig:framework}).
+ToDRE utilizes a similarity-guided greedy search in the LLM embedding space to select a maximally diverse subset of visual tokens, followed by an adaptive task-relevance-based pruning mechanism within the LLM decoder.
+Next, we elaborate on each stage in detail.